theodore-s-beers/sitemap-generator-cli/README.md

     -v, --verbose                           print details when crawling
-    -c, --max-concurrency <maxConcurrency>  maximum number of requests the crawler will run simultaneously (default: 5) -r, --no-respect-robots-txt             controls whether the crawler should respect rules in robots.txt -l, --last-mod                          add Last-Modified header to xml -g, --change-freq <changeFreq>          adds a <changefreq> line to each URL in the sitemap.
+    -c, --max-concurrency <maxConcurrency>  maximum number of requests the crawler will run simultaneously (default: 5) -r, --no-respect-robots-txt             controls whether the crawler should respect rules in robots.txt -h, --help                              output usage information
-    -p, --priority-map <priorityMap>        priority for each depth url, values between 1.0 and 0.0, example: "1.0,0.8 0.6,0.4"
-    -x, --proxy <url>                       Use the passed proxy URL -h, --help                              output usage information
 ```